jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 "Each avadhuta has a singularly extraordinary role to play," He said.
 He paused and then asked, "What is the purpose of the avadhuta?"

-We could not answer.
-We could not even speak.

-He gave His own reply, slowly: "The purpose of an avadhuta... is ... to exist."
+"The purpose of an avadhuta... is ... to exist."

 As all the nuances of this statement gradually sunk into my heart, my spine shivered, then shook strongly.

-51 DMC\s an abbreviation for Dharma Mahachakra.
-Mafia means “great," and "dharma-chakra" means group meditation, so DM C literally means "the great group meditation."
+DMC is an abbreviation for Dharma Mahachakra.
+Maha means “great," and "dharma-chakra" means group meditation, so DMC literally means "the great group meditation."

 It consisted of a series of formal darshans by Baba over a few days.
-On the last evening of the gathering, Baba would end His discourse with a special mudra, His varabhaya mudra. " Vara" means boon, and "abhaya" means fearlessness due to feeling completely protected.
-So "Varabhaya" can be said to mean " blessing of fearlessness, or blessing with protection and without fear," and mudra means "meaningful hand gesture."
+On the last evening of the gathering, Baba would end His discourse with a special mudra, His varabhaya mudra.

+"Vara" means boon, and "abhaya" means fearlessness due to feeling completely protected.
+So "Varabhaya" can be said to mean "blessing of fearlessness, or blessing with protection and without fear," and mudra means
+"meaningful hand gesture."

 This was the greatest attraction to Dharma Mahachakras.
-Almost everyone felt their consciousness expand dramatically as an immediate result of this mudra, and M argis often became absorbed in the supreme state, losing awareness of the external world or experiencing ecstatic bliss.
+Almost everyone felt their consciousness expand dramatically as an immediate result of this mudra, and Margis often became absorbed in the supreme state, losing awareness of the external world or experiencing ecstatic bliss.

 Eye of the Hurricane

-190

 Immediately before Baba gives the daily darshan speech, kaoshiki is demonstrated by a few sisters, and then both kaoshiki and tandava by a few brothers.
 52

 Because it was DMC night I felt something special in the air.
-Nevertheless, the announcement in the dark surpassed my expectation: "Tonight's tandava will be performed by one hundred brothers!"
-Within a single shocking moment one hundred torches burst in flames—the dancers leapt high in the eerie light, chanting BABA NAM KEVALAM at ear-splitting volume.
+Nevertheless, the announcement in the dark surpassed my expectation: "Tonight's tandava will be performed by 100 brothers!"

+Within a single shocking moment 100 torches burst in flames—the dancers leapt high in the eerie light, chanting BABA NAM KEVALAM at ear-splitting volume.

 Guru's lips curled slightly in pleasure.
 His eyes burned, and His body shifted into a powerful pose.
 Soon after, in that mood, He gave the DMC speech.

 Late at night, standing outside Baba's house, I heard fragments of several Margis' discussions about the DMC.

 "Never before was my mind so concentrated"...
 "I thought my head would break, it throbbed so strongly"...
 "Well, I felt nothing, but somehow was still inspired" ...
 "He was beautiful" ...
 "These things are too subtle to be analyzed" ... and so on.

 Just before I went inside, Amita, a middle-aged lady from Norway, said, "And none of you saw it?"

 "What?" they said in chorus.